Set 3 · Study 1 / 5

 1. murder · verb/ˈmərdər/

-Synonyms: kill, execute
+Synonyms: kill, assassinate

 Origin: Old English morthor, of Germanic origin; related to Dutch moord and German Mord, from an Indo-European root shared by Sanskrit mará ‘death’ and Latin mors; reinforced in Middle English by Old French murdre